nsheth12/canetis/README.md

 2. Pydub - `pip install pydub`
 3. Gentle - Instructions available @ https://github.com/lowerquality/gentle.

-Following installation of Gentle, you must also add Gentle to your permanent Python path, and you must add the `gentle` directory within the Gentle installation to the path:
+Following installation of Gentle, you must also add Gentle to your permanent Python path, and you must add the `gentle` directory within the Gentle installation to the path.
+To do this, add the following 2 lines to your `.bashrc` file

-**Linux/Mac**

-Add the following 2 lines to your `.bashrc` file

 ```bash
 export PYTHONPATH=/path/to/gentle/download:${PYTHONPATH}